-The school and staff take safeguarding seriously and understand this policy is overarching.
+The school and staff take safeguarding seriously and understand this policy is overarching (see Staff Handbook).
 We refer staff to the Staff use of mobile phones and Social Media information below, and the 'Code of Conduct' and 'Guidance for Safer Working Practice for those working with Children and Young People in Education Settings May 2022'.